twesigetrejan/twesigetrejan/README.md

-- Hi, I’m Twesige Trejan and am a front end developer and UI/UX designer who is most interested in web and app development
+I’m Twesige Trejan and am a front end developer and UI/UX designer who is most interested in web and app development
 -  Proficient in frameworks of react.js , next.js, Django and react native
 -  Most used languages are javascript,typescript, python and typescript
 -  Other frameworks used include